 QUERI for Team-Based Behavioral Health

-The evidence is clear: Team-based behavioral healthcare improves outcome and satisfaction for individuals with mental health conditions.
-However, healthcare teams do not develop naturally and require targeted support to form and be sustained.
-Using common facilitation techniques and common measures, this QUERI Program will enhance and inform team-based care for Veterans with behavioral health conditions.
-Specifically, this program will advance VA's knowledge of how team-based behavioral healthcare can be improved through the use of implementation facilitation strategies, with anticipated improvements in Veteran outcomes.
-Data will be relevant to care within VA and VA/non-VA shared care, since team-based care for Veterans occurs beyond the bricks and mortar of the VA healthcare system—an issue of increasing importance in the era of the Veterans Access, Choice and Accountability Act.
+The evidence is clear: team-based behavioral healthcare improves outcomes and satisfaction for individuals with mental health conditions.
+However, healthcare teams do not develop naturally and require targeted support to form, function effectively, and be sustained.
+Using facilitation techniques and common measures, this QUERI Program will enhance and inform team-based care for Veterans with behavioral health conditions.
+Specific aims include: